leancloud/docs-en/views/acl-guide.md

 ```

 However, the above queries do not consider users in the sub-roles of the moderator role.
-To query all users belongs to the moderator role, directly and indirectly, we need to recursively query all sub-roles of the moderator roles (including sub-sub-roles and so on), then query users of all these roles.
+To query all the users belonging to the moderator role, directly and indirectly, we need to recursively query all sub-roles of the moderator roles (including sub-sub-roles and so on), then query users of all these roles.
 For brevity, we only demonstrate how to query direct sub-roles of a role here:

 ```objc